ratishoberoi/spur-ai-chat/README.md

 yaml
 Copy code

-The backend is intentionally **stateless** — all conversation context is reconstructed from the database.
+The backend is intentionally **stateless** — conversation context is reconstructed from the database on every request.
-This makes the system easier to reason about and easy to extend with more channels (WhatsApp, IG, etc.).
+This makes the system predictable, easy to reason about, and easy to extend to additional channels (WhatsApp, Instagram, etc.).

 ---